qms95/nlp-processor/notes.md

 the rest of the sentence structure largely intact after the tree replace?

 Use word similarity vectors to construct a sentence (or poem) around a central theme.
-E.g. construct something like the buffalo sentence: syntactic
+E.g. construct something like the buffalo sentence: syntactically corre